 We suggest once the eggs have been laid you remove the parents to another tank to give the young a better chance of survival.
 The young will not need any more help from the parents once hatched.
 Just regular feeding from yourself.

 A good diet and the correct conditions will give you the best chance of breeding these fish.
 Farm bred Corydoras Sterbai are easier to breed as wild ones are notoriously hard to breed in captivity.

 These fish are hardy but can release a chemical toxin when stressed or overcrowded normally whilst breeding and transportation.
 Never transport these fish in a bag with others!

 The difficult part is raising the young fry, they are very sensitive and difficult to feed and raise.

-Corydoras Sterbai is a very peaceful fish and therefore you will offer no problems to any other fish.
+Corydoras sterbai is a very peaceful fish and therefore you will offer no problems for any other fish.
 However, being very peaceful they will need a community tank with similar fish or they could get stressed.

 Avoid any bottom feeders that will be aggressive to them, other peaceful bottom feeders and Catfish are fine.

 Perfect tank mates are:

 - Dwarf Gourami (Trichogaster lalius): is a very pretty fish that has recently had its reputation tarnished.
 But despite changes in its popularity, this fish is still a hardy, colorful fish that should be considered for any beginner hobbyist or experienced keeper.
 They make the ideal freshwater community fish and add color and character to any aquarium.
 They will be perfect tank mates for Corydoras catfish.